georgianabratucu/oop-java-basics/README.md

 getter
 ```

 ## 7.3.
-In the class InheritanceTest created above add in mai method
+In the class InheritanceTest created above add in main method

 ```bash
         Student stud = new Student("Maria", bankAccount, "E-BUSINESS");